laurenkt/ColorWheel/README.md

 		$('#someElement').data('colorWheel.cw').setHSL(new cw.HSL(120, 1, 0.5)); // sets the colorWheel to green

 	Alternatively, create a color wheel yourself.
-You can access its root node with `colorWheel.getRoot()`
+You can access its root DOM node with `colorWheel.$root`

 		colorWheel = new cw.ColorWheel;
 		colorWheel.setHSL(new cw.HSL(240, 1, 0.5)); // sets the colorWheel to blue
 		$('#someElement').append(colorWheel.$root);

+To track changes you can either use the callback option (particularly if you want to allow/reject/alter the changes as they are made), or use the `change` event:

+	// example binds event to all color wheel parents
+	$(':color-wheel').on('change', function(e, colorWheel) {
+		$('body').css('background-color', colorWheel.getHSL());
+	});

 Optionally, both methods allow specifying an object with initial parameters for the color wheel: